 Your situation could be:

-- Family & friends are in town
+• Family and friends are in town

-- Local festival over running your neighborhood
+• Local festival over running your neighborhood

-- Overpacked work schedule
+• Overpacked work schedule

-- A lot of travel, not much time at home
+• A lot of travel, not much time at home

 Your solution could be:

-- Family & friends are in town: Go to bed earlier, wake up earlier to have some crucial alone time.
+Go to bed earlier, wake up earlier to have some crucial alone time.
 Read a book that soothes you, listen to a calming podcast, write in your journal, float through Instagram (just be careful of the comparison game) This will give you the opportunity to decompress from the day, and set your intentions upon waking up.
 The Five Minute Journal is my favorite thing to do in the morning and my favorite thing to do right before falling asleep.

 Plan your day around what’s happening in your neighborhood.
 If you know the energy really picks up mid-day, try to avoid being out and about around that time.
 Maybe slip away to a friend’s who lives outside of the city, take yourself out for a little date to a town you’ve been wanting to seek out, stay at home and bake/cook up a new recipe.
 If you need to get something done that day, plan it for the early morning.

-- The Holidays: Start with keeping your shopping super organized, and getting it done early.
+Start with keeping your shopping super organized, and getting it done early.
 I do most of my Christmas shopping around September and October (yes, really!
 It’s the running joke in my family) and I also keep a spreadsheet.
 I list each person that I’m buying for, the dollar amount, and I track what they’re getting and how much it was in the document.
 Once I’m finished buying for them, I highlight their line.
 (I’ll share the template with you guys when we get a bit closer to that time of year ;)

 I generally look at my schedule one week ahead.
 How many shoots and meetings do I have planned?
 I almost never book two shoots in a day, because one alone takes a lot of energy out of me.
 I also like to edit and deliver within the same day if I can (I don’t like sitting on shoots for too long – it makes me anxious), so having the rest of the day to work on what I just created is super beneficial for my creative head space.

-- A lot of travel: This one can be tough since when you’re feeling exhausted or run down, you generally just want to retreat to your cozy bed and homestead that you’ve created for yourself.
+This one can be tough.
+When you’re feeling exhausted or run down, you generally just want to retreat to your cozy bed and homestead that you’ve created for yourself.
 When I know I’ll be traveling for a while (that was my life in May-June!), I bring a notebook for journaling, something familiar from home (my favorite candle for example), a pair of comfy clothes (like my favorite sweats or sweatshirt) and try to stick to any kind of routine that I have when I’m home.
 Just because you’re on the road doesn’t mean you can’t implement your morning ritual, exercise or go to sleep at a decent hour.